dophist/kaldi-lstm/standard/README.md

 ## TODO
 * bi-directional LSTM
 * Now both vector and matrix representations are used mixed for computation, seems a little redundent.
 May add DiffSigmoid, DiffTanh to CuVector to clean it up.
-* implement RMS-prop update to make BPTT more robust(the algorithm is unpublished, but can be found in hinton's coursera NN course)